wg135/wg135.github.io/source/_posts/2016-05-02-vulhub-kevgir1.markdown

 failed, now try harder.

-In the searchsploit result, there is 39166.c.
+In the searchsploit result, there is a 39166.c.
 Lets try this one.

 {% img  /images/blog/vulhub/kevgir1/Selection_014.png   [title manually exploit [alt text]] %}

+GET the ROOT!!

 Now let's attack port 8080.
 Use nikto to scan it first.